blakeelias/tau2-bench/report/BENCHMARK_FIXES.md

 - **Task Completion** (a.k.a. "helpfulness"): Did agent complete all or most feasible tasks?
   - Agent would not be penalized for making a transfer when one was warranted, and thus missing out on some possible actions that could have followed.

+This again partly motivates the [methodology](EVALUATION_AND_EXTENSIONS.md#distinction-between-policy-violation-and-sub-optimal-outcomes) in the companion document: i.e. the current benchmark does not distinguish between the above two objectives.
 This would allow an agent not to be overly penalized for correctly refusing a request and correctly transferring the user, even if it didn't complete every possible task.
 Currently, transferring is not listed as an action that gets measured and can count as a "required action" that gets successfully completed.

 The challenge of such an approach is to define a threshold for a satisfactory amount task completion in the case when there's an unsatisfiable request and transfer.
 In the case where there's a group of unrelated requests and one of them is disallowed, the user could potentially make these requests in any order.
 If the disallowed one gets requested first and leads to a transfer, the assistant could potentially complete zero tasks.